Lordsburg, New Mexico: Rest stop

 For many years, Lordsburg has been a popular rest stop for people traveling to and from the West Coast by car on Interstate 10 and its precursor highway, U.S. Route 80.
 At 641 mi from downtown Los Angeles, Lordsburg can comfortably be reached by car in less than one day.
-As Lordsburg had one of the few motels in the Southwest that would accept black guests (El Paso being a notable exception), it was especially popular with African American travelers in the mid-20th century during the end of legal segregation.
+As Lordsburg had one of the few motels in the Southwest that would accept black guests (El Paso being a notable exception), it was especially popular with black travelers in the mid-20th century during the end of legal segregation.

 There are 12 motels and hotels in Lordsburg.
 Over 300 rooms are available to guests.

 Geography

 Lordsburg is in northern Hidalgo County, at the intersection of Interstate 10 and U.S. Route 70.
 I-10 leads east 60 mi to Deming and 120 mi to Las Cruces, while to the west it leads 155 mi to Tucson, Arizona.
 US 70 follows I-10 to the east out of Lordsburg but leads northwest 153 mi to its terminus at Globe, Arizona.

 According to the United States Census Bureau, Lordsburg has a total area of 21.7 km2, all land.